Discussion of Physical Losses

 And while the setup is relatively simple, it is generally difficult to control.
 The NN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn’t focus on the right regions of the solution.

-Is it “Machine Learning”?¶
+Is it “Machine Learning”?#

 One question that might also come to mind at this point is: can we really call it machine learning?
 Of course, such denomination questions are superficial - if an algorithm is useful, it doesn’t matter what name it has.
 However, here the question helps to highlight some important properties that are typically associated with algorithms from fields like machine learning or optimization.

 For machine learning, we typically work under the assumption that the final performance of our model will be evaluated on a different, potentially unknown set of inputs.
-The test data should usually capture such out of distribution (OOD) behavior, so that we can make estimates about how well our model will generalize to “real-world” cases that we will encounter when we deploy it into an application.
+The test data should usually capture such out of distribution (OOD) behavior, so that we can make estimates about how well our model will generalize to “real-world” cases that we will encounter when we deploy it in an application.

 Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of NNs.
-An inherent drawback of this approach is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
+An inherent drawback of this variant 2 is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
 E.g., the learned representation is not suitable to be refined with a classical iterative solver such as the conjugate gradient method.

 This means many powerful techniques that were developed in the past decades cannot be used in this context.
 Bringing these numerical methods back into the picture will be one of the central goals of the next sections.